EllE961/LA-CTF-McFlagChecker/README.md

 ## How to Approach the Challenge

 1. **Analyze the Datapack:**
-   Begin by converting the Minecraft datapack’s `.mcfunction` files into a more readable format (for example, by rewriting them in a high-level language).
+   Begin by converting the Minecraft datapack’s `.mcfunction` files (Minecraft assembly) into a more readable format (for example, by rewriting them in a high-level language).
 This will help you understand the sequence and nature of the transformations.

 2. **Reconstruct the Forward Pass:**
    Carefully simulate the forward pass by following each transformation step.
 Understanding how the original flag is processed is crucial for devising a reversal strategy.